 HIG HIGH LIMIT SWITCH KEEPS TRIPPING Pos ssible Causes: Possible Remedies: 1.
 The convection blower is overheating and tripping the internal temperature shutoff.
 Clean any dust off of the windings and fan blades.
-If cleaning the blower does not help, the blower may be bad.
+If cleaning the blower does not help, it may be bad.
 2. The stove is being left on the highest setting for extended periods of time.
 The highest heat level setting is designed for use over short periods of time.
-Burning the stove on the highest setting for longer than $1 - 2$ hours could lead to potential overheating situations.
+Burning the stove on the highest setting for longer than 1 - 2 hours could lead to potential overheating situations.
 3. Fuel other than wood pellets is being burned in the stove.
 Breckwell pellet stoves are designed and tested to use wood pellets.
 While it is possible to burn a corn mixture (corn mixed in with wood pellets) in the stove, it is not recommended to burn above the number 3 heat level.
 Check for signs of fuel other than wood pellets.
 If there are signs of corn being used, find out what mixed was being used and what setting.
 No other types of fuel have been approved for Breckwell pellet stoves.
 If there are signs of other types of fuel being used, advise the consumer to stop using them immediately.
-4. High limit switch is malfunctioning.
+4. Power surge or brown out situation.
+A power surge, spike, or voltage drop could cause the high limit switch to trip.
+Check to see if a surge protector is being used on the stove.
+If not, recommend one to the consumer.
+5. High limit switch is malfunctioning.
 If the other items check out ok, replace the high limit switch.

 DIGITAL CIRCUIT BOARD TIMING RATES

-Heat Level Setting P23
+Heat Level Setting P2000

 1 & 3 1.4 seconds

 1 2 seconds

 1 & 4 2.5 seconds

 2 4 seconds

 3 7 seconds

 4 9 seconds

 5 12 seconds

 Total Cycle Time 14.5 seconds